vossi1/nu6509/readme.md

 **Tested successful in cbm620 with:**
 Tests: Diagnostic-Cart, Burnin-Test, Michal's Testsuite, Superscript, Monitor D.Viner, Supermon

-Runs with all software above prefectly:
+Runs with all software above perfectly:

 	mos6502A
 	R6502AP
 	UM6502A up to 86 datcode

-Doesn't work 100% or fails total:
+Doesn't run 100% or fails total:

 	mos6502B (3MHz)
 	UM6502A from 88 datecode